From the VA:

 10. Female Veteran Says She Was Refused Ambulance Service.
 The website of WKBN-TV Youngstown, OH (6/25) reports that a Warren, OH woman veteran who works for the state assisting veterans, recently released from the Cleveland VAMC after two weeks’ treatment for pneumonia, says she was unable to get an ambulance when she first fell ill.
 She says that a Medstar dispatcher responding to her call reporting a very high fever and dizziness initially was refused transportation.
 By the time Medstar reversed itself and sent an ambulance, the woman had already driven herself to a hospital.
 The mayor of Warren says that the city is reviewing its emergency services.

-Posted by Yanira Farray on Jun 28 2010, With 0 Reads, Filed under Benefits, Top 10, Vet News, Veterans Affairs.
+Posted by Yanira Farray on June 28, 2010, With 64 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.